dogechain-lab/dogechain-docs/docs/working-with-node/backup-restore.md

 ## Overview

-This guide goes into detail on how to back up and restore a Jury node instance.
+This guide goes into detail on how to back up and restore a dogechain node instance.
 It covers the base folders and what they contain, as well as which files are critical for performing a successful backup and restore.

 ## Base folders

-Jury leverages LevelDB as its storage engine.
+Dogechain leverages LevelDB as its storage engine.
-When starting a Jury node, the following sub-folders are created in the specified working directory:
+When starting a dogechain node, the following sub-folders are created in the specified working directory:
 * **blockchain** - Stores the blockchain data
 * **trie** - Stores the Merkle tries (world state data)
 * **keystore** - Stores private keys for the client.
 This includes the libp2p private key and the sealing/validator private key
 * **consensus** - Stores any consensus information that the client might need while working.
 For now, it stores the node's *private validator key*

-It is critical for these folders to be preserved in order for the Jury instance to run smoothly.
+It is critical for these folders to be preserved in order for the dogechain instance to run smoothly.

 ## Create backup from a running node and restore for new node